-Whether you’re enjoying a family beach day or making a quick stop at the playground, the best baby sunscreen should always be in your diaper bag.
-The sun’s ultraviolet rays can burn skin in as little as 15 minutes — even when it’s cloudy — and early-in-life sunburns greatly increase the risk of skin cancer down the road.
-Protecting children from the sun, with the best sunscreen for kids, appropriate clothing, and shade, is crucial for preventing long- and short-term sun damage.
-The best sunscreen for babies, toddlers, and kids keeps them protected from the sun’s damaging rays, is safe for little bodies, and gentle on the environment, particularly delicate marine ecosystems.
+Whether you’re enjoying a family beach day or making a quick stop at the playground, the best sunscreen for kids should always be in your bag.
+The Sun’s ultraviolet rays can burn skin in as little as 15 minutes — even when it’s cloudy — and early-in-life sunburns greatly increase the risk of skin cancer down the road.
+The best sunscreen for babies and kids keeps them protected from the Sun’s damaging rays, is safe for little bodies, and is gentle on the environment, particularly delicate marine ecosystems.

 For infants under 6 months old, protection means keeping them out of the sun completely.
-“Sun exposure can be extremely dangerous for babies due to their thin skin and relative lack of melanin, the skin pigment that provides some sun protection,” Anna L. Chien, M.D., a board-certified dermatologist in Baltimore and spokesperson for the Skin Cancer Foundation, told Fatherly.
-But because babies’ skin is so sensitive, she says, even baby sunscreen can be too irritating.
+“Sun exposure can be extremely dangerous for babies due to their thin skin and relative lack of melanin, the skin pigment that provides some sun protection,” says Anna L. Chien, M.D., a dermatology professor at Johns Hopkins School of Medicine.
+Because babies’ skin is so sensitive, she says, even sunscreen for babies can be too irritating.
 When the sun can’t be avoided, dress infants in long sleeves and pants and a wide-brimmed hat or bonnet, and use a stroller with a canopy or hood.

 What You Need to Know About Sunscreen for Kids